antonioscardace/Systems-Monitor-By-Keylogger/README.md

 The following functions are provided:
 - Show the List of Active Devices :page_facing_up:
-- Show Logs by the UUID of the Device :page_facing_up:
+- Show Logs of each Device :page_facing_up:
-- Show Device Info by its UUID :page_facing_up:
+- Show Info of each Device :page_facing_up:
 - Stats (charts):
    + Victim devices geolocation by IP (multiple charts) :earth_americas:
    + Used apps classification (by basic heuristics) :bar_chart: